lailaaaed03/kotlin-web-site/docs/topics/tour/kotlin-tour-null-safety.md

 </microformat>

 In Kotlin, it's possible to have a `null` value.
-To help prevent issues with null values in your programs, Kotlin has null safety.
+To help prevent issues with null values in your programs, Kotlin has null safety in place.
 Null safety detects potential problems with null values at compile time, rather than at run time.

+Null safety is a combination of features that allow you to:
+* explicitly declare when null values are allowed in your program
+* check for null values
+* use safe calls to properties or functions that may contain null values
+* declare actions to take if null values are detected

+Each section below covers in more detail how you can use each of these features.

 ## Nullable types